Year-end Checklist for Retail Success

 It’s always good business to know who you’re buying from and have a relationship with their representatives.
 Whether you’re a member of a co-op and have a single vendor or buy from dozens of suppliers, keep those contact files up to date.

-It’s also a good idea to update information like your electrical, HVAC and plumbing contractors, as well as contacts at your local city, county, or parish.
+It’s also a good idea to update information from local vendors like your electrical, HVAC and plumbing contractors, as well as contacts at your local city, county, or parish.
 City council, county representatives, and state legislators are other lists that are often in need of revision.
-Those relationships can change any time there’s an election.
+Those contacts change any time there’s an election.

 √ Review and Plan

-Regardless of what happens, businesses need a record of what happened this year – what worked, what didn’t and what steps were required to fix what broke.
-Your year-end checklist provides those records let businesses plan and work toward success.
+The pandemic and recovery, the war in Eastern Europe, and the current inflation have provided plenty of economic turmoil.
+Regardless of what happens, businesses need a record of what happened this year – what worked, what didn’t, and what steps were required to fix what broke.
+A year-end checklist provides those records that let businesses plan and work toward success.

-Business 101 tells us that SMART goals need to be set to help stores strive for success.
+Business 101 says that SMART goals need to be set to help stores strive for success.